Raja Isteri Pengiran Anak Saleha Hospital

-Raja Isteri Pengiran Anak Saleha Hospital, commonly abbreviated as RIPAS Hospital, is the main and largest hospital in Brunei.
-It is the primary referral hospital, as well as a teaching hospital for medical and nursing students mainly from Universiti Brunei Darussalam, the only university in the country providing such courses.
-The hospital is funded by the government and administered under the Ministry of Health.
-It was officially opened on 28 August 1984.
-The hospital accommodates 1260 beds and has 257 doctors.
+Raja Isteri Pengiran Anak Saleha Hospital (RIPAS Hospital; Hospital Raja Isteri Pengiran Anak Saleh) stands as the country's primary healthcare institution.
+Located in Kampong Kiulap, the hospital offers views of both the capital, Bandar Seri Begawan, and the Brunei River.
+Funded by the government and administered under the Ministry of Health (MoH), RIPAS Hospital was officially opened on 28 August 1984.
+The hospital accommodates 1,260 beds and has 257 doctors.

 Location

-Raja Isteri Pengiran Anak Saleha Hospital is situated on a 42 acre (42-acre) site located 0.8 km from the City Centre of Bandar Seri Begawan, the capital of Brunei.
+Raja Isteri Pengiran Anak Saleha Hospital is situated on a 42 acre (42-acre) site located 0.8 km from the city centre of Bandar Seri Begawan, the capital of Brunei.
 The site is also located close to the bank of the Kedayan River, which provides water transport access to the populaces of Kampong Ayer on the Brunei River.